AZthemute/Omori-Dialogue-Generator/README.md

 ## Contributing
 This repository is open to contributions!

-### TODOs
-* Format the website to not be more Paper Lily-like, especially the textbox inputs.
-* Add examples and update instructions.

 ## Copyright
 All image assets belong to Leef 6010 and I do not claim to own any of these assets.